Home » Traveling In Italy » Italy In December – Your 2023 Complete Guide

 However, winter in Italy can be a perfect time to visit!
 In December, you’ll have about 9 hours of sunshine a day to:

-• sightsee in cities lit up with twinkling lights
+• sightsee in cities lit up with twinkling holiday lights

 • ski or snowboard on some of Europe’s best slopes